Does your office cleaner need access to your intranet?

 Until recently, internal communications have commonly been accessible through an internal system or email that employees access on a desktop or laptop.
 However, an Assistant Manager of a busy department store sitting in front of a computer all day to check the latest from Head Office isn’t the ultimate example of maximising productivity.
 Workers need to be engaged and informed from any device, with access to company social feeds, important documentation, internal communications and more.
 This is where an intranet mobile app such as Unily’s shines through.
 Documents, social feeds and company news can be accessed through the app on any mobile device, giving employees the freedom to access content on the go.

-Our Unily Hub and Unily Engage products work hand in hand to connect your entire workforce.
-Built on Microsoft Azure, Unily Hub seamlessly integrates with Office 365, allowing using with access to an Office 365 license to utilise tool such as SharePoint, Yammer, OneDrive and more.
-However, for those users without access to an Office 365 license, Unily Engage allows them to login through Azure, giving them access to essential communications and resources that keep them in the know, on any device.
+Our products work hand in hand to connect your entire workforce.
+Built on Microsoft Azure, our complete digital workplace solutions seamlessly integrate with Office 365, allowing users with access to an Office 365 license to utilize tools such as SharePoint, Yammer, OneDrive and more.
+However, for those users without access to an Office 365 license, our internal communications platform allows them to login through Azure, giving them access to essential communications and resources that keep them in the know, on any device without Office 365 integration.

-This year we’ve been making some changes to the Unily Engage product to make it easier than ever to engage the previously disconnected workforce.
+This year we’ve been making some changes to make it easier than ever to engage the previously disconnected workforce.

-Introducing an all-new document centre built right into Unily.
-The document centre allows you to store documents directly within Azure, rather than using SharePoint or OneDrive.
-For those non-Office 365 users, this is a game changer, as they’ll now be able to view any documents stored directly within Unily.
+Introducing an all-new document center built right into Unily.
+The document center CMS allows you to store documents directly within Azure, rather than using SharePoint or OneDrive.
+For those non-Office 365 users, this is a game-changer, as they’ll now be able to view any documents stored directly within Unily.
 A good use case example for this is to share a new policy or the employee handbook.
 If they’re stored in Unily Documents, every single user will have access to it.

-Unily is easing the management process of allowing external users from different organisations to share data and collaborate with each other within applications that utilize Azure AD for Authentication.
+Unily is easing the management process of allowing external users from different organizations to share data and collaborate with each other within applications that utilize Azure AD for Authentication.
 Using Azure B2B, this is handled quite simply, by allowing you to “invite” external users to the Azure AD that is used to authenticate against a particular application, be it Office 365 or another Azure AD based application, such as Unily.
-This makes it easier than ever for users to access Unily Engage, logging in with a variety of email addresses.
+This makes it easier than ever for users logging in with a variety of email addresses.

-With Unily’s Enhanced Engage experiences, your front-line staff, maintenance team, factory workers (and even your office cleaner) can be better connected to the information, people and resources that matter.
+With Unily’s enhanced experiences, your front-line staff, maintenance team, factory workers (and even your office cleaner) can be better connected to the information, people and resources that matter.
 There’s no reason why each individual employee shouldn’t feel engaged, valued and informed in your workplace.